Ethel Raybould. Image: UQ Archives

 Ethel Raybould Visiting Fellowship

-This annual fellowship is open to researchers in any branch of mathematics.
+This fellowship is open to researchers in any branch of mathematics.

 The successful applicant can spend up to six months working with us.